cotsog/Polar-Bears/readme.md

 # Docker Deployment Tests
-"Learning is recursion, recursion is recursion and recursion.""
+"Learning is recursion, recursion is recursion and recursion."
 Each step is explained individually.

+Run docker toolbox with this:
+- `bash --login '/Applications/Docker/Docker Quickstart Terminal.app/Contents/Resources/Scripts/start.sh'`

+Remove all docker containers.
+- `docker rm $(docker ps -aq)`

 ***
 ## Forgot how to add a submodule?
 No Problem!
 Here you go.